-Date Submitter Organization Comment Attach- ment 131 25-Oct Bob Holman ment 9.
+Date Submitter Organization Comment Attach- ment 131 25-Oct Bob Holman c.it 9.
 Water Quality The impact of each alternative on the water quality in both Capitol Lake Basin and Budd Inlet should be a key component of the project scope.
 That is why I asked, at the beginning of these comments, for a sampling plan that would provide a current, real-world picture of where water quality stands now.
 The task for the EIS with this information, then, is to determine where water quality impairments currently exist, and how each alternative will improve these impairments.
 For water quality information, analysis and conclusions, the initial Floyd Snyder work has relied heavily on the Deschutes Watershed TMDL work by WDOE.
 This is appropriate and understandable.
 It should be noted, however, that WDOE's work to establish the impacts of the various alternatives is based on their interpretation of the results of a model that was developed about thirty years ago to assist the LOTT Wastewater Treatment Plant in obtaining a new discharge permit.
 A local scientist and retired Evergreen College professor, Dr. David Milne, has studied the WDOE model and its interpretation, and has raised a number of serious and substantial questions about the WDOE conclusions.
 You have been given copies of his reports and I will leave it to you to evaluate them, with one caveat.
-Some members of the community, and also of the Executive Committee for this EIS project, have discounted Dr. Milne's work because it has not been independently because it has not been independently 'peer reviewed according to WDOE standards.
+Some members of the community, and also of the Executive Committee for this EIS project, have discounted Dr. Milne's work because it has not been independently 'peer reviewed according to WDOE standards.
 I maintain that Dr. Milne's work is a peer review; of WDOE's use of the model and subsequent reports.
 As such, it doesn't need a further independent peer review itself.
 The questions he has raised need to be addressed by WDOE, but, unfortunately, they have declined any meaningful review.
 These are not the questions of a layman, but of a sincere, thoughtful, local expert in the topics relevant to this EIS.
-The Ruckelshaus report, commissioned by DES, recommended unbiased, independent third-party expert review for those technical issues that could not be resolved.
-Because WDOE's position in not responding has been 'we'll just have to agree to disagree', this appears to be exactly the type of issue that Ruckelshaus recommended for third-party review.
-The proposed CLIPA alternative is the culmination of several years of study and is presented in considerable detail; but there will inevitably be questions, misinterpretations and adjustments necessary as we move through the EIS project.
-I am hopeful that we can continue a dialog during this interim period that will result in clearer understanding for everyone and lead to an improved outcome.
-Likewise, I also hope that through these interest group briefings we will be able to better understand the features of the other alternatives which to date have not been well developed.
+The Ruckelshaus report, commissioned by DES, recommended unbiased, independent third-party expert review for those technical issues that could not group briefings we will be able to better understand the features of the other alternatives which to date have not been well developed.